MurrayIII/UnicodeMathML/playground/help.md

 This "in-place" editing mimics the [math editing experience](https://devblogs.microsoft.com/math-in-office/officemath/) in desktop Microsoft Word, Outlook, PowerPoint, and OneNote.
 The hot keys listed above work here too, as do the symbol galleries and the math autocomplete menus.
 The copy hot key, Ctrl+c, copies the MathML for the selected content into the plain-text copy slot, rather than copying the underlying plain text.
-This enables you to paste built-up math equations into Word and other apps that interpret "plain-text" MathML as MathML rather than plain text.
+This enables you to paste built-up math equations into Word and other apps that interpret "plain-text" MathML as MathML rather than as plain text.
 Note: math autobuildup works with native MathML rendering; if MathJax is active, only Ctrl+c works.

 Currently arrow-key navigation needs work and there are other glitches.
-The implementation uses JavaScript to manipulate the MathML in the browser DOM and seems very promising.
+The implementation uses JavaScript to manipulate the MathML in the browser DOM.
 ## UnicodeMath selection attributes
 __Technical stuff__:
 When you edit the output window, the resulting MathML includes attributes that represent the state of the user selection.
-These attributes have been added partly because they are [useful for making editing accessible](https://devblogs.microsoft.com/math-in-office/mathml-and-omml-user-selection-attributes/).
+These attributes have been added partly because they are [needed to make editing accessible](https://devblogs.microsoft.com/math-in-office/mathml-and-omml-user-selection-attributes/).
 The attribute "selanchor" defines the selection "anchor" end (the nonmoving end) and "selfocus" defines the selection active end, e.g., the end that moves with Shift+→.
 The attribute values define the offsets for the selection [setBaseAndExtent](https://developer.mozilla.org/en-US/docs/Web/API/Selection/setBaseAndExtent) method.
 If the selection is an insertion point (a degenerate selection), only selanchor is included since the anchor and focus ends coincide.